wide-dot/6809-game-builder/doc/project-setup.md

 /[readme]/project-setup

-# Setup a new project
+# Setup a new game project
-## Description

-This small tutorial will guide you through the creation of an empty game project file structure.

-## Steps
+## Usage

-To create a new project, you have to use the following command :
+To create a new game project, you have to use the following command :

 `gamebuilder -e /mydir/newproject`